Choice Perennial Gallery | |

 Banana 'Basjoo' | |

 Yes a truly hardy banana!
 This banana has green leaves and is supposedly hardy to Zone 5.
 We were skeptical at first, but when it overwintered for us we became believers!
-This green-leafed banana will grow just as fast as the other bananas.
-Our 4-year-old plant gets over 10’ tall and 8’ wide every summer.
-In the fall we let the freeze “take it down” and do not clean it up until the spring.
+This green-leafed banana will amaze you with its quick growth!
+Our bananas are now over 10 years old.
+They go from "dormant-in-the-ground" to 14' tall in about a month!
+Our clumps have expanded to 12' wide, but could be "reduced" if we really wanted to.
+In the fall we let the freeze "take it down" and do not clean it up until the spring.
 Self mulching and much easier clean-up. |

 Buddleias (Butterfly Bushes) | |

 These open-growing bushes are among the best plants for attracting butterflies and hummingbirds.
 Their long season of blooms provides a constant source of nectar that will keep hummers and butterflies interested in your garden.
 You might consider planting two or more varieties of butterfly bushes in the same hole.
 As the plants grow their branches will intermingle, making it seem that different colored blooms are coming off of one plant.
 Do not prune until late spring; as they leaf out you can cut out any dead branches.
 In a hard winter they will die back to the ground, but will still be blooming by midsummer regardless.
-They typically become 5-8 feet tall and across, but after a few mild winters they can become tree-like; you may wish to cut them back.
 As a bonus they are deer resistant!
 They prefer full sun, and their rapid growth demands rich soil and even moisture.
 These will bloom this summer.
 Available from mid April until early June. | |

 Ornamental Grasses | |

-From 15' tall Arundo to 6" tall blue fescue we have lots of ornamental grasses to choose from.
-Most are extremely easy to grow needing just basic garden care - Here are 3 interesting ones from our selection of many! | |
+From 7' tall Miscanthus to 12" tall Stipa, we have lots of ornamental grasses to choose from.
+Most are extremely easy to grow needing just basic garden care - Here are 3 interesting ones from our selection of many!
+(Two are annuals; one is a perennial.) | |

-Pennisetum 'Atropurpeum'This annual grass is wonderful.
+Pennisetum 'Atropurpeum' (Purple Fountain Grass)This annual grass is wonderful.
 It will quickly grow to 3' tall sporting pink foxtails over burgundy blades.
 It prefers full to part sun and evenly moist soil.
 Adequate fertility is necessary to support the rapid growth rate. |

 |